Catrovitch/Full-Stack-Open-Notes/Part-1/A-more-complex-state-debugging-React-apps.md

 - Only a function or a reference to a function will work

 ## A function that returns a function
+- An event handler can also use a *function that returns a function*.
+- This introduces complexity to an application, but may be practical in some cases.

 ## Passing Event Handlers to Child Components